realm/unity-examples/tutorials/persistance-comparison-series/Sqlite/sqlite.md

 ## Conclusion

 SQLite is one of the options when it comes to persistence.
 If you have read the previous tutorials you have noticed that using it might at first seem a bit more complicated than the simple `PlayerPrefs`.
 You have to learn an additional 'language' to be able to communicate with your database.
-And due to the nature of SQL no being the easiest format to read, it might seem a bit intimmidating at first.
+And due to the nature of SQL no being the easiest format to read, it might seem a bit intimidating at first.
 But the world of databases offers a lot more than can be shown in a short tutorial like this!

 One of the downsides of plain files or `PlayerPrefs` that we've seen was having data in a structured way.
 Especially when it gets more complicated or relationships between objects should be drawn.
 We looked at JSON as a way to improve that situation but as soon as we need to change the format and migrate our structure it gets quite complicated.
 Encryption is another topic that might be important for you - `PlayerPrefs` and `File` are not safe and can easily be read.
 Those are just some of the areas a database like SQLite might help you achieve the requirements you have for persisting your data.

-In the next tutorial we will look at another database, the Realm Unity SDK, which offers similar advantages like SQLite, while being very easy to use at the same time.
+In the next tutorial we will look at another database, the Realm Unity SDK, which offers similar advantages to SQLite, while being very easy to use at the same time.

 Please provide feedback and ask any questions in the [Realm Community Forum](https://www.mongodb.com/community/forums/tags/c/realm/realm-sdks/58/unity).